rwdougla/SG20/sources/modules/external/graphical-user-interfaces.md

 1. add more advanced elements, like tables or images
 2. handle multiple windows
 3. show error and warning popups
-4. use different forms of IO, like keyboard, mouse, or touchpad
+4. use different forms of IO, like keyboard, mouse, or touch pad
-5. explain basic of fonts and accesibilty
+5. explain basic of fonts and accessibility

 #### Caveats